Selling a House ‘As Is’ in Tennessee

 Whether you choose to list “as is” with a Tennessee agent or work with a direct home buyer, a home doesn’t have to be in perfect condition to sell — so long as you provide disclosures as necessary, set the right price, and know what to expect going in.

-Whenever you’re ready to take the next step, HomeLight would happily assist with your real estate needs.
+Whenever you’re ready to take the next step, HomeLight will happily assist with your real estate needs.
 Connect with a top agent near you or get started with a cash offer from Simple Sale.

 Header Image Source: (Ian MacDonald / Unsplash)